Home Equity FAQ

 If you don't find the answer to your Home Equity questions, our Teleservicing Department is available to answer your questions 66 hours per week by calling 847-729-1900.

-There is no application fee.
+There is a $500 non-refundable application fee.
 There is a $50 annual fee (waived during the first year) then annually, beginning one year after the contract date of your loan.

-Your HELC interest rate is a floating rate based on two factors: 1) the current Wall Street Journal prime rate and 2) the amount of the approved credit line.
+Your HELC interest rate is a floating rate based on the current Wall Street Journal prime rate.

 Step 2: Subtract all money currently owned on home